-Airway Restriction in Tampa and Spring Hill, FL
+Airway Restriction in Tampa & Spring Hill, FL

 Nasal airway obstruction is uncomfortable and annoying, forcing patients to breathe through their mouths.
 Blocked nasal passages make everyday activities such as eating, talking and sleeping more difficult.
 At Suncoast ENT Surgical Specialists in Tampa and Spring Hill, our physicians know that enlarged turbinates are the causes of nasal airway obstruction in patients.

 Turbinates are mucus covered structures made of bone located in the nasal passages of the nose.
 Nasal turbinates are responsible for circulating, filtering and humidifying the air that you breathe.
 Allergies or environmental irritants are the most frequent cause of inflammation and enlargement of turbinates.
 Other reasons for enlarged turbinates include hormonal changes during pregnancy or anatomical defects such as a deviated septum.
 The size of turbinates changes throughout the day and night, depending on an individual’s head position.
 For example, when you lay down, the turbinates shrink slightly in size and enlarge when an individual stands.

 Avoiding allergens or using nasal medications is often enough to relieve the symptoms caused by enlarged turbinates.
 Many patients require additional treatment such as Coblation®, which is designed to shrink or remove soft tissues inside the turbinates.
 Coblation® is an advanced technology that uses high-frequency energy along with a saline solution to alleviate the nasal obstruction.
 The procedure targets particular structures and preserves surrounding healthy tissue without using heating processes.
 In most cases, Coblation® is performed on an outpatient basis, allowing patients to return home to recover.